 This document is not meant for an in-depth study of various Jewish sects, nor a persuasion for those who practice Judaism.
 The views expressed are solely the authors and do not represent Christian theology or any specific branch of Christianity, or any sect of Judaism.

-For those who practice Judaism, within this document there is use of YHWH in plain form which is forbidden to those under Rabbinic Law.
-The use of Hashem or G’d shall not be written as such, but plainly spelled out, or written in English/Hebrew translated form.
+For those who practice Judaism, within this document there is no use of YHWH in plain form which is forbidden to those under Rabbinic Law.
+The use of G-d (capitalized) shall be written as G with the o in the middle and d, as per English, however, Hebrew name of YHWH will not be written out as according to tradition.

-For those who are Christian, the document expounds upon sects of Judaism post Roman rule with the emergence of Mishnah and Talmud over the centuries from non-traditional Judaistic dogma.
-The author may not answer emails or commentary on the subject and may not expand with further documentation concerning this topic.
+For those who are Christian, documents expound upon sects of Judaism post Roman rule with the emergence of Mishnah and Talmud over the centuries from non-traditional Judaistic dogma.
+The author may not answer emails or commentary on the subject and may not expand with further documentation concerning any topics one wished to debate.
+Although you’re welcome to email.

 Daniel Joseph Zawada